 - The Farmer and the Viper: Becomes this with a Powder Gangeraligned Courier, where their kindness in taking them in and nursing them back to health is repaid with betrayal and a slaughter of the townsfolk.

-- Laser-Guided Karma: A good version, if the player helps them fight the Powder Gangers.
+- Karmic Jackpot: If the player helps them fight the Powder Gangers.
 First Doc Mitchell saved the Courier's life without asking for anything in return, and after that Sunny Smiles shows him/her how to survive and fight.
 In return, the Courier saves them from the Gang which wants to attack their village.